shenwanxiang/repDNA/README.md

 repDNA
 ======

+This repo is foked from https://github.com/liufule12/repDNA

+I have fixed some bugs when importing and this one is a new version for repDNA

 repDNA is a Python package to generate various modes of feature vectors for DNA sequences by incorporating user-defined physicochemical properties and sequence-order effects.